jeyabalajis/simple-rule-engine/README.md

 This library has been packaged under this [pypi repository](https://pypi.org/project/simpleruleengine/2.0.0/)

 ## Key Features
 1. Ability to __declaratively__ author both Scoring and Decision Rules.
+2. The library offers composable functional syntax that can be extended with various format adapters.
+See [here](https://github.com/jeyabalajis/simple-serverless-rule-engine) for an example of such an extension.
 2. Ability to __version control__ rule declarations thus enabling auditing of rule changes over a period of time.
 3. Ability to author **_chained rules_**.
 Evaluation of one rule can refer to the result of another rule, thus enabling modular, hierarchical rules.